 World-Class Pre-School Program

-Although Luciano Martinez passed away in 2003, his legacy lives on through HHRC’s world-class preschool program for children ages 3 and 4 who come from low-income, disadvantaged families.
+Although Luciano Martinez passed away in 2003, his legacy lives on through HHRC’s world-class preschool program for children ages 1 to 4 years who come from low-income, disadvantaged families.
 Teachers and administration prepare students for kindergarten and focus on reading readiness.
 To date, 150 students graduate each year from the program.

 New Pines Child Development Center